in4lio/yupp/README.md

 - keep legacy macro-language integer suffixes such as `10L` if needed: they remain part of the yupp language even though Python source no longer accepts them.

+The evaluator now gives lambdas lexical scope and evaluates only the selected conditional branch.
+Macros, `EVAL` (`$$`), and `&name` remain explicit caller-context features.
+Projects that may rely on accidental caller lookup can run `yupp -Wdynamic-scope ...`; the warning checks executed paths without substituting caller values.
+See [Evaluator semantics and migration](doc/yueval-migration.md) for the full contract, examples, and compatibility table.
+There is no legacy dynamic-scope mode.

 ## Development